 A communication system is often one of the first needs to arise when implementing a new robot application.
 ROS's built-in and well-tested messaging system saves you time by managing the details of communication between distributed nodes via the

 The asynchronous nature of publish/subscribe messaging works for many communication needs in robotics, but sometimes you want synchronous request/response interactions between processes.
-The ROS middleware provides this capability using .
-Like , the data being sent between processes in a service call are defined with the same simple .
+The ROS middleware provides this capability using services.
+Like topics, the data being sent between processes in a service call are defined with the same simple message IDL.

-The ROS middleware also provides a way for tasks to share configuration information through a .
+The ROS middleware also provides a way for tasks to share configuration information through a global key-value store.
 This system allows you to easily modify your task settings, and even allows tasks to change the configuration of other tasks.